 I’d made a note to cancel the family subscription after I first noticed her songs resurfacing in the library months ago.

-I didn’t need the stress of holding back my “Likes” on another photo of her pretending to be embarrassed by her effortless beauty.
+I didn’t need the stress of withholding “Likes” on another photo of her pretending to be embarrassed by her effortless beauty.
 I didn’t want to sign any more deserving petitions supporting the politics she had clearly gleaned from her friends.
-I had been more than fair around the terms of separation – letting her have all the user ratings we’d accumulated together and the mileage points my work compensated us with.
-I’d even chivalrously dropped out of our shared chat groups without making any fuss about it.
+I had been more than fair around the terms of separation – letting her have all the clever user names and ratings we’d accumulated together.
+I’d gifted her the unused mileage points which my desk job had absurdly compensated us with.
+I’d even chivalrously dropped out of our joint chat groups without making any fuss about it.

 And while all that was harmless public domain stuff – you couldn’t call it stalking – this latest investigation was different.
 A necessary intervention, given that it was so clearly my meagre side of the settlement divide on which she was now splaying herself out.

-After I’d spent entirely too long trying to associate tags as to the time, place, person, I wrenched back the initiative and decided I would leave those songs – now HIS songs – right there in plain view.
+After I’d spent entirely too long trying to associate tags as to the time, place and person, I wrenched back the initiative and decided I would leave those songs – now HIS songs – right there in plain view.
 Let the shame be on the exhibitionist.
 I didn’t queue up anything for days and the lingering evidence of her perfidy told her I knew.

-The frequent time shifting of late-night sounds told me she was traveling a lot or at a minimum was back to the bohemian lifestyle she had let go of as our society and schedules diminished – first out of a wilful seclusion to prioritise our young love and then from lazy habit and perhaps something a little more sinister.
+The frequent time shifting of late-night sounds told me she was traveling a lot or at a minimum was back to the bohemian lifestyle she had let go of as our society and schedules diminished – first out of wilful seclusion to prioritise our young love and then from lazy habit and perhaps something a little more sinister.

 Her sudden obsession with the dangerous protest politics of the local hip-hop scene I could only hope meant a visit from one of her too-many country cousins.